You Can Trust Your Heart in Our Hands.

 Cardiac devices are often needed to control irregularities caused by the heart’s electrical system, such as irregular heartbeat and heart rhythm disorders.
 After your cardiac device is implanted, we perform regular check-ups to ensure it’s working properly.
 We monitor the battery status and review the stored cardiac information every one to three months after your initial appointment.
 In some cases, we can perform a check-up on your cardiac device from the comfort of your house using home monitoring equipment.

-We now implant MicraTM Pacemakers!
-The MicraTM Transcatheter Pacing System (TPS) is the world’s smallest pacemaker.
+At the Avita Heart Cardiac Device Clinic, we utilize multiple types of cardiac devices, including pacemakers, heart rhythm monitors, and implantable cardioverter defibrillators (ICDs).
+We now implant Micra™ Pacemakers, too!
+The Micra™ Transcatheter Pacing System (TPS) is the world’s smallest pacemaker.
 It’s implanted directly into the heart without wire leads.
+To learn more about these devices, read about cardiac devices in our health library.

 Emergency Heart Attack Care